 Root Canal Treatment

 A tooth’s inner structure consists of a soft, delicate material called the pulp.
 This material is normally protected by the tough enamel material that surrounds it.
 However, a potentially serious infection can occur if harmful bacteria are able to access the inner pulp.
 This happens occasionally due to deep cavities or unexpected injuries.
-If you don’t receive treatment it’s very likely that you will lose your tooth.
+Without treatment it’s very likely that you will lose your tooth.
 Root canal treatment is a great solution to overcome a serious inner tooth infection.

 How is root canal treatment performed?